-The island of Cuba conjures up images of handmade cigar boxes, Hemingway aboard the Pilar (that was his fishing boat), and of course—every retro American automobile in the pastel rainbow.
+The island of Cuba conjures images of handmade cigar boxes, Hemingway aboard the Pilar (his fishing boat), and of course—every retro American automobile in the pastel rainbow.

 1950s American cars have been a cultural sticking point in Cuba for generations, but why hasn’t it changed?
-Or more importantly, how do these cars still run?
-Let’s venture down to the Caribbean for a closer look at these Cuban national treasures and learn why and how they remain so iconic today.
+Or, more importantly, how do these cars still run?
+Let’s venture down to the Caribbean to look at these Cuban national treasures and learn why and how they remain iconic today.

 Contents